nilessie/Scissors-Paper-Rock/README.md

 ## Notes
-> There are parts of the code I had to add because of my school assignment where they wanted me to use specific thing.
+> There are a few parts of the code I had to add because of my school assignment where they wanted me to use specific things.
 ```py
 class Player:
     self.valid_input = ["r", "p", "s"]